Vehicle Retirement FAQs

 5. How will I be notified if I qualify?

 After your application is processed, you will be mailed a determination letter.
-In general, CAP applications are processed in approximately eight (8) weeks from the date of receipt.
+In general, CAP applications are processed within four (4) weeks of receipt of a completed application.

 6. If approved, what can I expect?

 If approved, you will receive a Letter of Eligibility which will provide specific instructions on how to successfully retire your vehicle through CAP.
 Included will be a list of auto dismantlers authorized by BAR to retire your vehicle.